The 8 Questions

 They should have opinions based on real experience, not just recite the names of tools.

-What a bad answer sounds like: "We use the best tools for each project" or "it depends on your needs."
+"We use the best tools for each project" or "it depends on your needs."
 These are non-answers that signal they don't have enough depth to have real opinions.

-What a good answer sounds like: "We default to Claude for document processing because the long context window handles large files better.
+"We default to Claude for document processing because the long context window handles large files better.
 We use OpenAI for tasks where the ecosystem tooling matters more than context length.
 We avoid LangChain for simple integrations because the abstraction overhead isn't worth it."

 Question 7: "What does the handover process look like after launch?"